-The first step in the divorce or family law case is the filing of the petition with the Superior Court Clerk, who also completes the summons.
+The first step in the divorce whether it be a contested or uncontested divorce, or in other family law cases is the filing of the petition with the Superior Court Clerk, who also completes the summons.
 These court documents must be served on the other party.
 This is what we call “service” or “service of process” and it is a critical step in the initiation of a lawsuit.
 Service is legal notice to the opposing party that papers have been filed in court which could affect that person’s rights and interests.
 If there were no requirement of service, or notice, then people would not have an opportunity to present their side and be heard.
 Service is so important that the court requires proof that it was properly accomplished.
 A “proof of service” must be filed with the court — proof by some evidence that the other party did indeed receive the court documents.

 You may give or mail the court papers to the other party along with a blank “Acceptance of Service” form.
 For service by acceptance to be complete, the other party must sign the Acceptance of Service form in the presence of a notary public or court clerk.
 He or she then must give the filing party the signed acceptance so it may be submitted to the court as proof of service.
 Needless to say, this method of service requires a certain level of cooperation between the parties.
 Whenever there is potential for domestic violence, service by acceptance should be avoided and another method of service used, such as a process server or sheriff.

-Service by U.S. Mail or National Currier Service
+What is Service by U.S. Mail or National Currier Service?

 Another option is to have a registered “private process server” go to the location of the other party and “hand over” the court documents.
 In addition to the summons and court papers, the process server needs the physical description of the other party, the vehicle he or she drives, and the addresses where he or she may be found.
 The private process server is not law enforcement, but is still an officer of the court who delivers the documents for a fee.
 Once the papers are delivered, the process server completes an “Affidavit of Service” and sends it to the Petitioner, who then files the affidavit with the court clerk.
 If the other party was served out-of-state, then an “Affidavit Supporting Out-of-State Service” is filed by the Petitioner following service.